-Mr. Hine has over 20 years of aviation experience including 15 years as a First Officer and Captain of Metroliner and SAAB 340 aircraft and is a wellaccomplished and knowledgeable instructor.
-He has been with the Company since its inception in August 2002 and prior to his current role as Chief Operating Officer was General Manager Flight Operations and Chief Pilot.
-Prior to Rex he worked for Kendell Airlines from 1995 during which time he held various Check and Training Captain positions. currently oversees the Company's operations including flight operations, maintenance control, airport operations and human factors group.
+Mr. Hine has over 20 years of aviation experience including 15 years as a First Officer and Captain of Metroliner and Saab 340 aircraft and is a well-accomplished and knowledgeable instructor.
+He has been with the Company since its inception in August 2002 and prior to his role as Chief Operating Officer was General Manager Flight Operations and Chief Pilot.
+Prior to Rex he worked for Kendell Airlines from 1995 during which time he held various Check and Training Captain positions.
+As Chief Operating Officer he was responsible for the Company's operations including flight operations, maintenance control, airport operations and the human factors group.
 Mr. Hine has also had experience as a lecturer in Cockpit Systems Management for the Bachelor of Applied Science (Civil Aviation) degree at the University of South Australia.
-He is a member of the Rex Management Committee and Chairman of the Australian Airline Pilot Academy Pty Ltd (AAPA).
+He was the Chairman of the Australian Airline Pilot Academy Pty Ltd (AAPA).